 The Certificate in Theology and the Arts (CTA) provides firm grounding in the key theological loci and practices relevant to a lifetime’s engagement with the arts and the church, the university and beyond.

-The CTA deepens students’ appreciation of the current shape of the arts-theology conversation.
-The CTA is available to Duke Divinity Students enrolled in the M.Div., M.T.S., Th.M., and M.A.C.P. programs.
+The CTA deepens students’ appreciation of the current shape of the arts-theology conversation and is available to Duke Divinity Students enrolled in the M.Div., M.T.S., and Th.M. programs.
 To complete the certificate, students take the core course, Introduction to Theology and the Arts, and complete two additional approved courses in theology and the arts.
+Click here to view full Certificate requirements.

 Past courses have included: